jtgry/hartwell/content/_index.md

   button_text: ''
 - template: block-showcase
   heading: The Studio
   content: Creative Sounds and Southern Vibes.
-At **Hartwell** your creativity and
+At **Hartwell**, your creativity and
     uniqueness are focused and refined to produce a sound that is unforgettable.
   items:
   - template: block-item